Top 13 Venture Capital Firms Powering the Future of Energy Startups

 Late Stage VC Firms in Energy

-To help you find the right investors, here is a more detailed overview of top VC firms in the Energy industry.
-We’ve included information on their investment stages, geographic focus, and what makes each firm a compelling partner for founders.
+Here is a closer look at the top VC firms focusing on the energy sector.
+We've included key details on their investment stages, geographic focus, and what makes each firm a strong potential partner for founders.

 1. Powerhouse Ventures

-Based in Oakland, California, Powerhouse Ventures provides capital to seed-stage startups creating software to help decarbonize the global energy and mobility sectors.
-The firm, founded in 2018, concentrates on innovative companies aiming to make a significant environmental impact through technology.
+Based in Oakland, Powerhouse Ventures invests in seed-stage startups that use software to help decarbonize the energy and mobility sectors.
+They concentrate on backing founders who are building innovative digital solutions for a cleaner global economy.

 Industries of focus: CleanTech, Electric Vehicle, Energy, Renewable Energy, Software, Transportation